AntirWiki/Antir/content/Campaigns/Shattered Past/People/West Hemlocke.md

 Hemlocke met Cianan during the mage-prince's apprenticeship to Zella, and the pair quickly became close.
 When Cianan's apprenticeship ended, Hemlocke accompanied him back to [[Alturon]] as the prince's steward.

 ### Flight from Alturon
-following the coup of Faolan, Hemlocke assisted in the princes escape back to Zauberei. historians regard this event as the beginning of Hemlockes shift to a more martial role under Cianans servitude.
+following the coup of [[Faolan of Antir]], Hemlocke assisted in the princes escape back to Zauberei.
+Historians regard this event as the beginning of Hemlocke's shift to a more martial role under Cianan's servitude.
 The pair was pursued by the royal guard for an unknown amount of time.
 Back in Alturon, common public belief was that Hemlocke had kidnapped the prince, and whether he was even alive was uncertain until Cianan entered the [[Three Kings War]].

 ## Three Kings War
-Hemlocke cared little for the war between King Faolan and Prince Lasairian -- until Prince Cianan expressed his desire for the throne.
+Hemlocke cared little for the [[Three Kings War|war]] between King Faolan and Prince [[Lasairian of Antir|Lasairian]] -- until Prince Cianan expressed his desire for the throne.
 This marked the start of a deep fracture between the pair.

 During this time, Cianan raised armies.
 Zauberei's guard was recruited to have more of a place in foxfire towers.
-Cianan had a few servants and guards to begin with, but nobody he could trust like hemlocke.
-Kind of why hes kept around.
-This is when hemlockes role began to shift more body guard than servant.
-But, before hes brought back in, he does try to find other employment around foxfire, maybe just being a general security guard.
+Cianan had a few servants and guards to begin with, but nobody he could trust like Hemlocke.
+Kind of why he was kept around.
+This is when Hemlocke's role began to shift more towards a bodyguard than servant.
+But, before he's brought back in, he does try to find other employment around foxfire, maybe just being a general security guard.
 This way he can have some space from Cianan but also keep an eye on him.
 Kept at arms length.

 Despite it,
 - Hemlocke stays with Cianan